ciri/defi-book/README.md

 ### Making edits

-We use [LyX](https://www.lyx.org/), a cross-platform document editor.
-Once you have downloaded the github files, open up "book.lyx" in LyX or any of the relevant chapters in the /chapters directory.
+We use [LyX](https://www.lyx.org/), a cross-platform document editor which transpiles to TeX.
+Once you have downloaded the github files, open up any of the relevant chapters in the /src directory in LyX.

 ### Commiting